TissueEngineeringLab/MyoFInDer/docs/troubleshooting.markdown

   installer**

-  Depending on your computer configuration, you might need specific permissions to install Python and/or to run the Windows installer of Cellen-Tellen.
+  Depending on your computer configuration, you might need specific permissions to install Python and/or to run the Windows installer of MyoFInDer.
 If that's the case, you will probably be asked to enter an administrator password during the installation procedure.
 If you don't have the necessary privileges, your only option is then to contact your local administrator.